Teaching Philosophy

 I also strive to develop a clear understanding of each student’s perspective.
 When a student's view is respected, they will more readily share them and, if I can better understand their views, asking them questions that will provoke critical and creative thought, or directing them to other research they may find interesting becomes easier.
 In my classes, students quickly become aware of the unthreatening atmosphere, and find that integrating their views and perceptions into the learning environment, via student-instructor collaboration, enhances learning potential.

 Working alongside students to develop their own well-grounded and scholarly perspectives on world topics (both physical and cultural) also remains part of my pedagogy, and I strive to balance the presentation of knowledge with teaching techniques that call for student engagement.
 To accomplish this, I may use interactive PowerPoint slideshows, in-class discussions and demonstrations, current (popular) media, interactive websites, and field observations.
-This helps bring geography alive, keepings students engaged in and motivated about learning.
+This helps bring the classroom alive, keepings students engaged in and motivated about learning.
 Geography knows no bounds as a discipline, and this point is emphasized in all of my classes.